ejlok1/Keras-Serve-Digit/README.md

 The original project is based on Siraj's repo and based on [this](https://youtu.be/f6Bf3gl4hWY) video on Youtube.
 Basically I'm building a model that recognizes handwritten digit images (MNIST).
 Using the simple [Keras](http://keras.io/) Library, we wrap it into a Webapp using the [Flask](http://flask.pocoo.org/) Micro Framework.

-After testing in locally, we go to Google Cloud, activate the ComputeEngine and host our solution!
+After testing in locally, we go to Google Cloud, activate the ComputeEngine App and host / serve up our solution!
+The website is [here](https://digit-recogniser-123.appspot.com/#)

 ## Dependencies